Case Study / Private Equity

 Deal records were maintained by analysts.
 LP communications were logged by hand.
 Portfolio company updates required someone to pull data from emails, decks, and quarterly reports and type it into the system.
 The CRM held the data — it didn’t gather it.

-No intelligence layer
+No matching or signal layer

 What we built